Energy-Optimal Allocation of Storage in Transmission Grid Networks: Discussion Conclusion

 This work is subject to several limitations.
 First, the storage dynamics model assumes a fixed power-to-energy ratio $P_\text{max}/S_\text{max} = 1/\Delta t$, which corresponds to a C-rate of $1\;\text{h}^{-1}$ given the hourly time step.
 In practice, the embodied energy per unit of stored energy $\zeta_E$ and per unit of peak power $\zeta_P$ do not scale identically when this ratio varies, and the resulting impact on the energy investment $E_I^s$ (Eq.~\ref{storagestock}) remains unexplored.
 Second, the Haar wavelet filtering restricts the analysis to a single timescale window ($6$--$12\;\text{h}$).
 Real power systems require storage technologies operating across multiple timescales---from sub-hourly frequency regulation to seasonal balancing---and the interactions between these timescales, in particular how sizing at one timescale constrains or relaxes the requirements at another, are not captured by the present framework.
 To complete the list of limitations, it is obvious that numerical results and conclusions depend on the precise values of energy intensities considered.
-Using updated data would certainly bring finer results.
+Considering that Renewable Energy Technologies benefit from a steady improvement trend of its energy investment figures \cite{steffen_historical_2018}, using updated data would certainly bring finer results.

-Even though the methodologies vary, the ESOI-based sizing estimate results obtained in Table \ref{tab:FrenchIndicatorComp} are consistent with the ones reported in \cite{clerjon_matching_2019}, and compatible with the topological analysis.
+Even though the methodologies vary, the ESOI-based sizing estimate results obtained in Table \ref{tab:FrenchIndicatorComp} are consistent with the ones reported in Ref.\cite{clerjon_matching_2019}, and compatible with the topological analysis.
 This methodology using graph centralities and stored energy fluxes is a new framework that should be applied to different cases of storage deployment, in other countries, group of countries.
 It would be very profitable to study storage at a local, individual consumer level, while keeping a global accounting eye on the whole power grid.
 The overall allocation strategy modeling developed in this paper offer new perspective and heuristics on the characterization of future power grids.
 This model is compatible with the previously published work on spatial topology modeling for power grid \cite{emery_power_2025}.
 It is highly flexible and can be adapted to the needs of the power grid in question.